 Experiment with new WebExtension APIs - If you want to prototype and tinker with WebExtensions APIs without having to build Firefox, WebExtensions Experiments is for you!

-- web-ext is a command line tool designed to speed up various parts of the WebExtension development process, making development faster and easier.
+- web-ext is a command line tool designed to speed up various parts of the extension development process, making development faster and easier.

 - Lookup tool to check your add-on type and get porting resource recommendations

-- WebExtensions Helper speeds up browser add-on development by providing utilities for WebExtensions-based (Firefox, Chrome, Opera and Edge) extensions
+- WebExtensions Helper speeds up browser extension development by providing utilities for WebExtensions-based (Firefox, Chrome, Opera and Edge) extensions

 - Chrome Extension generator creates everything you need to get started with extension development.
 You can choose Browser UI(Browser,Page Action, Omnibox) type and select permissions you need.